m5stack/m5-docs/docs/en/unit/pahub.md

 ## Description

+**PaHUB** is an expander for the I2C GROVE PORTA (red port on M5Core) the PaHUB allows to extend the PORTA for up to 6 ports, it's still one PORTA but now with the ability to switch between different sensor connected to one single port.

-**PaHUB**, is a expander for I2C GROVE PORTA(red port on M5Core).
-1-to-6.
-If you want connect mutiple I2C slave devices and some of them may sharing the same address, this unit can resolve I2C address conflicts.
+If you want connect multiple I2C slave devices and some of them may sharing the same address, this unit can resolve I2C address conflicts.

 At the Unit PaHUB's heart is an **TCA9548A** produced by TI.
 The TCA9548A device has eight bidirectional translating switches that can be controlled through the I2C bus.
 The SCL/SDA upstream pair fans out to downstream pairs, or channels.
-Any individual SCn/SDn channel or combination of channels can beselected, determined by the contents of the programmable control register.
+Any individual SCn/SDn channel or combination of channels can bi-selected, determined by the contents of the programmable control register.

-Technically this Unit allows mutiple levels of nesting, for example you can wire PaHUBs to the root PaHUB to get more seats for your I2C slave devices, if you have 7 of them you can have up to 36 I2C GROVE ports, which makes it easier to get your project more organized.
+Technically this Unit allows multiple levels of nesting, for example you can wire PaHUBs to the root PaHUB to get more seats for your I2C slave devices, if you have 7 of them you can have up to 36 I2C GROVE ports, which makes it easier to get your project more organized.

-The I2C address of this unit is 0x70 (changable by resistors).
+The I2C address of this unit is 0x70 (can be changed by resistors).

 *Notice: Please pay attention to the channel order while programing*